Semiparametric fiducial inference for Cox models: Methodology

 subject to the following $m$ constraints,

-After $\beta_j^*$ have been generated, one can also generate a sample from the fiducial distribution of the baseline hazard.
+Note that if \eqref{eq:qk**} fails to converge due to unbounded constraints, one can use $-w$ instead of $w$.
+After the $\beta_j^*$ have been generated, one can also generate a sample from the fiducial distribution of the baseline hazard.
 Details are given in Appendix~\ref{s:BaselineHazard}.

 The proposed Gibbs sampler for the log hazard ratio $\beta$ is summarized in Algorithm~\ref{alg:gibbs}.
-Once the fiducial sample is generated, we propose to use the median of $\beta_j^*$, $j=n_{\text{burn}}+1,\ldots,n_{\text{burn}}+n_{\text{mcmc}}$ as a point estimator, and empirical 0.025 quantile as a lower limit and the empirical 0.975 quantile as an upper limit.
+Once the fiducial sample is generated, we propose to use the median of $\beta_j^*$, $j=n_{\text{burn}}+1,\ldots,n_{\text{burn}}+n_{\text{mcmc}}$ as a point estimator, and the empirical 0.025 quantile as a lower limit and the empirical 0.975 quantile as an upper limit.

+\begin{remark} \yf{Algorithm~\ref{alg:gibbs} samples from the marginal generalized fiducial distribution of $\beta$ induced by the joint fiducial construction for $(\beta,\lambda_0)$.
+The baseline hazard $\lambda_0(t)$ is eliminated through the structure of our DGA, rather than ignored heuristically.
+Notice that just like Cox's partial likelihood \eqref{eq:CoxPartialL}, the GFD of $\beta$ depends only on the multinomial portion of the likelihood \eqref{eq:CoxCompleteL}.
+Since this arises naturally from inverting a DGA and not an ad-hoc choice, it can be viewed as a fiducial justification for using the partial likelihood.} \end{remark}

-\begin{remark} When the failure times contain ties, the approximate DGA given in Appendix~\ref{s:generalDGA} leads to a fiducial distribution for $\beta$ that is the same as described above with the caveat that if some observations share failure time $t_k$ they also share the at-risk sets $\mathcal R_k$.
+\begin{remark} When the failure times contain ties, the approximate DGA given in Appendix~\ref{s:generalDGA} leads to a fiducial distribution for $\beta$ that is the same as described above with the caveat that if some observations share the failure time $t_k$, they also share the at-risk sets $\mathcal R_k$.
 This is similar to the approximation of Peto-Breslow method \citep{peto1972contribution,breslow1974covariance}.
 In fact, the fiducial approach provides a new insight showing that Peto-Breslow approximation is achieved at the cost of Poisson approximation.
 This approximation works well if the jumps in $\Lambda_0$ are small, i.e., $\max_k m_k\ll m$. \end{remark}

-\yifan{ \begin{remark} \cite{hannig2016generalized} show that GFD for parametric continuous data usually follows a form of likelihood times a Jacobian.
+\begin{remark} \yf{As discussed in Section~\ref{s:FiducialDef},} \cite{hannig2016generalized} show that GFD for parametric continuous data usually follows a form of likelihood times a Jacobian.
 This form is not directly applicable for discrete distributions, because the inverse is a set instead of a point \citep{Hannig2013, liu2016generalized}.
-When $m\geq p$, the dimension of $\beta$, we derive a likelihood times Jacobian formula for our GFD of $\beta$ in \eqref{eq:JacobianForm} in Appendix~\ref{appB}. \end{remark} }
+When $m\geq p$, the dimension of $\beta$, we derive a likelihood times Jacobian formula for our GFD of $\beta$ in \eqref{eq:JacobianForm} in Appendix~\ref{appB}. \end{remark}